tjf801/AKS/README.md

 # AKS
-Implementation of the AKS Primality check in Python
+Implementation of the AKS Primality check and a few other number theoretic functions